jjacisin/mod_5_project/README.md

 - Solution: Analyze a leading economic indicator and determine if a traditional metric can be improved through big data and machine learning

 *Cui Bono?*
-- Unemployment Rate and a health economy are highly correlated, predicting a drop in unemployment would help individuals and companies make investing decisions.
+- Unemployment Rate and a healthy economy are highly correlated, predicting a drop in unemployment would help individuals and companies make investing decisions.

 *I like this stuff*